Restoring Trust, One Drop at a Time: Jackson, Mississippi’s Water Turnaround

 This progress is not the result of a single fix—it’s the outcome of a bold, sustained partnership.
 With Jacobs’ technical leadership and long-term commitment, and JXN Water’s mission-driven oversight, Jackson is not just repairing its water system—it’s rebuilding public trust, restoring dignity and laying the foundation for a healthier, more equitable future.

 The work in Jackson proves that with the right expertise, investment and willpower, even the most entrenched infrastructure crises can be overcome.
-Now, with JXN Water nominated for Public Water Agency of the Year at the 2025 Global Water Awards, Jackson’s journey is being recognized on the world stage as a model of what’s possible when purpose meets partnership.
+JXN Water’s nomination for Public Water Agency of the Year at the 2025 Global Water Awards placed Jackson’s transformation in the global spotlight—showcasing the city’s progress as an inspiring example of what purpose-driven collaboration can achieve.

 For cities facing similar challenges globally, Jackson stands as a powerful example of what’s possible when people come together to protect one of our most vital resources: water.